bohjak/schema-finder/README.md

   - [x] Support annotations
   - [x] Schema info
   - [x] Show if a property is required
+  - [ ] Fix path
 - [ ] Have boolean and conditional keywords act on parent schemas
-  - [ ] (Optional) Generic object fallback path
+- [ ] Explore decoupling of JSONSchema specific code and supporting multiple schemas
 - [ ] Get rid of Storybook
 - [ ] Separate the package from dev demo
+- [ ] Add a flag for enabling URL based $ref resolution

 ## Dev Setup